quietbutdngrs/unity-2d-pixel-adventure/README.md

 You can interact with NPCs, collect items, manage your inventory, and explore a hand-crafted world.
 The game features simple puzzles, dialogue mechanics, and a lightweight UI.

+⚠️ Please note: the game is available only in Ukrainian language.

 - 🕹️ Gameplay time: ~10–15 minutes.
 - 🧠 All programming, design, UI, and gameplay systems were made by me.
 - 🎨 Assets and music are from free/open resources.